 Here are my suggestions for some waiting time activities –

-laying on the floor pretending that you are going to do some sit ups
+- lay on the floor while pretending to do sit-ups

 The last item would be the most efficient use of your time, but hey, I don’t judge.
 I have been caught using my downtime to clean my kitchen cabinets with a toothbrush!
 What is wrong with me??